buchholzs/Szene/Readme.txt

  - or -
 matedit2

-There are also Win32 versions of this two programs.
+There are also Win32 versions of these two programs.
 To start, type

 plushplr_w32